stern2205/credit_score_app/README.md

 ```
 5. Set up the PostgreSQL database:

-  Make sure PostgreSQL is installed and running on the host machine (your server).
+  Make sure PostgreSQL is installed and running on the localhost machine (your server).

   Create a new database:
   ```